 How do I know this works?
 This is the formula I used in both of my major career transitions from lawyer to nonprofit executive and then to career coach.
 I followed my heart with all the steps identified here!
 Read and be inspired by my career story HERE.
 And, not only has this worked for me, it also works for my clients.
 I love getting the call: "Ok.
 Today is the day to quit my job!"
 If we follow this process, we just know and in divine timing the new line of work falls right into place.

 Spiritual Practice: A Prayer to Uncover Work You Love Many of us who feel like we're not in the right line of work, unfortunately, don't usually think we know the type of work we'd love to do instead.
 Hello!
 This was me as an unhappy lawyer.
 Saying a prayer can work miracles to help open our eyes and hearts to see what we do love and are curious to explore.
 Here's a sample:

 Dear God/Universe/Angels (fill in whoever you pray to), I feel lost.
 I so desire to give my energy to work that uses my talents and helps others.
 Yet, I don't know what that would look like as a job or business.
 Please help me to reveal my purpose and the work that is in my highest good and will bring more love into this world as you have designed me to do.
 Thank you.
 Amen.
 Extra Support: Get My Expert Advice About Work You'd Love Spotting inner genius (essentially the work you'd love) is something I do every day with ease with clients, loved ones, and sometimes even strangers at cocktail parties because, well, I can't help it!
 It's my intuitive strength that comes very naturally.
 And in fact, it is fair to say that seeing genius is my genius.
 If you're wanting to love your work but feel stuck not knowing what you'd love to do, let's chat.
-Sign up for a free, no obligation 30-minute phone consultation HERE.
+Sign up for a free 45-minute introductory session with me HERE.